ministryofjustice/laa-architectural-diagrams/decisions/002-coherent-deployments.md

   > As such the database code - DDL, DML, Data, views, triggers, stored procedures - is kept under
   > configuration management in the same way as the source code.

-- [97 Things Every Software Architect Should Know](https://www.amazon.co.uk/Things-Every-Software-Architect-Should/dp/059652269X), Chapter 86, "Control the Data, Not Just the Code"
+- [97 Things Every Software Architect Should Know](https://www.amazon.co.uk/Things-Every-Software-Architect-Should/dp/059652269X), Chapter 86, "Control the Data, Not Just the Code".
   > You need to be able to build the entire application, including the database, as one unit.
   > Make data and schema management a seamless part of your automated build and testing process early on and
   > include an undo button; it will pay large dividends.